Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 • Patients with gastrointestinal diseases in acute or chronic form;

-• Concomitant diseases of a somatic nature.
+• Concomitant somatic diseases.

 Also, diarrhea when taking antibiotics is possible with excessive use of the drug, violation of the regimen and non-compliance with the period of therapy.